-The life of Calamity Jane may be more fiction than fact, but it's enthralling either way.
+The life of Calamity Jane may be more fiction than fact, but her story is enthralling either way.

-In the hyper-masculine world of the Wild West, Calamity Jane held her own.
-Born Martha Jane Canary, she could shoot, ride, and drink with the toughest cowboys of the day.
+In the hyper-masculine world of the Wild West, Calamity Jane could shoot, ride, and drink with the toughest cowboys of her day.

 Calamity Jane was born Martha Jane Canary (sometimes written as “Cannary”) in 1856 — though she claimed she was born in 1852 — near Princeton, Missouri, right on the Iowa border.
 It was nine years before the outbreak of the Civil War.
 Her father, Robert, was a farmer.
 Her mother, Charlotte, was by some accounts an illiterate prostitute whose husband tried to reform her.